Spatially Constrained GAN for Face and Fashion Synthesis: Experiment

 \subsection{Interpolation Abilities}

-Beyond face synthesis, our proposed SCGAN is able to control the orientation and facial expressions of the synthesized faces by feeding corresponding semantic segmentations as guidance.
-In order to synthesize faces of every intermediate states between two facial orientation and expressions, semantic segmentations of those intermediate states are required as inputs.
-However, there is a big challenge in obtaining such intermediate semantic segmentations.
-Since semantic segmentations are represented by a pixel-wise $k$-channel image, numeric interpolations between two segmentations only result in a fade-in and fade-out effect, which is clearly not a spatial interpolation between two states.
+Beyond face synthesis, our proposed SCGAN can control the face orientation and facial expressions of the synthesized faces by feeding corresponding semantic segmentations as guidance.
+To synthesize faces of every intermediate state between two facial orientations and expressions, corresponding semantic segmentations of those intermediate states are needed.
+It is difficult to obtain such intermediate segmentations that numeric interpolation between two segmentations only results in a fade-in and fade-out effect.
+Instead, we interpolate every intermediate state on $x$-$y$ coordinates of facial landmarks instead of segmentation domain.
+We then construct semantic segmentations from those landmarks to obtain spatial-varying semantic segmentation.
+As shown in Figure \ref{fig_interpolation_nosmile2smile} and \ref{fig_interpolation_left2right}, SCGAN generates intermediate faces from not smiling face to smiling face (\emph{NoSmile2Smile})and from left-side face to right-side face (\emph{Left2Right}).
+Interpolations on latent vectors are also shown in Figure \ref{fig_interpolation_left2right}.